ngeor/kamino/README.md

 [Project documentation](https://ngeor.github.io/yak4j-spring-test-utils/)

-The documentation is generated with `mvn clean package site site:stage` and needs to be committed.
+The documentation is generated with `mvn clean verify site site:stage` and needs to be committed.